ddtxra/html-to-pdf-converter/README.md

-Convenient web service to transform HTML on PDF.
+Convenient web service dockerized, to transform an URL (HTML) into a PDF.
 The web service uses Gotenberg renderer https://github.com/thecodingmachine/gotenberg

 # Instructions